ComputerVisionFans/LLM-Hallucination-Traffic-Incidents-Dataset/README.md

     ├── database.json  # Simple dataset you can easily play with using LLMs, since the original file includes 99K incidents, major LLMs won't accept such token length input.
     ├── gptapt-ipynb   # GPT Jupyter notebook for experiments, typically closed-source, enterprise LLM.
 You will need to have an API key (key.txt) for experiments.
     ├── tinyllama.ipynb  # TinyLlama Jupyter notebook for experiments, open-source LLM.
 You can download the model weights and do local testing.
-    └── README.md
+    ├── Licence and legal declaration  # CC BY 4.0 but with imporant Declaration └── README.md